5 Tips for Faster Invoice Collection

 - Communicate in real-time with your clients about payments.
 See tip #4 below.

 - Set automatic reminders before, on, and after the due date to facilitate payment.
-Watch this video on how we can help you do this.

 2. Do not wait to get in touch with overdue customers